CharlieDigital/dn9-openapi-codegen/README.md

 Big downside from earlier Swagger tooling is that there does not appear to be a way to automatically incorporate the XML document comments into the output schema.

-This has been replaced by [metadata attributes](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/openapi/include-metadata?view=aspnetcore-9.0&tabs=minimal-apis).
+This is accomplished by [metadata attributes](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/openapi/include-metadata?view=aspnetcore-9.0&tabs=minimal-apis).

 (Boooooo!)